JM1/ansible-collection-jm1-cloudy/roles/openshift_abi/README.md

 2. the cluster installation has been completed,
 3. the number of nodes matches the number of machines,
 4. all nodes are ready, because follow-up roles might require workload capacity, and
-5. [cluster operators][ocp-cluster-operators] have finished progressing to ensure that the configuration which had been specified at installation time has been achieved.
+5. [cluster operators][ocp-cluster-operator] have finished progressing to ensure that the configuration which had been specified at installation time has been achieved.

 Finally, this role will execute all tasks defined in variable `openshift_abi_cleanup_code` which defines a list of tasks